zowe/docs-site/docs/extend/extend-desktop/mvd-internationalization.md

    For example, see this file in the [Sample Angular Application](https://github.com/zowe/sample-angular-app/blob/master/webClient/tsconfig.i18n.json).

-5. In the static elements in your HTML files, tag translatable content with the i18n attribute within an Angular template, for example:
+3. In the static elements in your HTML files, tag translatable content with the i18n attribute within an Angular template, for example:

    ```html
    <div>
        <p i18n="welcome message@@welcome">Welcome</p>
    </div>
    ```
-   The attribute must include a message ID, for example the `@@welcome` above.
+   The attribute should include a message ID, for example the `@@welcome` above.

+4. To configure static translation builds, take the following steps:

+    a.
+In the `webClient/package.json` script, add the following line:

+    ```json
+    "i18n": "ng-xi18n -p tsconfig.i18n.json --i18nFormat=xlf --outFile=messages.xlf && xliffmerge -p xliffmerge.json",
+    ```

+    b.
+In the in `webClient` directory, create a `xliffmerge.json` file and add the following content:

+    ```json
+    {
+      "xliffmergeOptions": {
+        "srcDir": "src/assets/i18n",
+        "genDir": "src/assets/i18n",
+        "i18nFile": "messages.xlf",
+        "i18nBaseFile": "messages",
+        "i18nFormat": "xlf",
+        "encoding": "UTF-8",
+        "defaultLanguage": "en",
+        "languages": ["fr","ru"],
+        "useSourceAsTarget": true
+      }
+    }
+    ```
+     The i18n script reads this file and generates a `messages.[lang].xlf` file for each language specified in the `languages` parameter.
+In places the `.xlf` files in the `src/assets/i18n directory`.
+Each file contains the untranslated source text from the HTML files.
+In the `languages` parameter, specify the codes for each language you will translate.

+5. Run the following command to run the i18n script and extract i18n tagged HTML elements to `.xlf` files:

+    ```
+    npm run i18n
+    ```

+    **Note** If you change static translated content, you must run the `npm run build` command to build the application, and then run the `npm run i18n` command.

+6. In each `.xlf` file, replace `target` element strings with translated versions of the `source` element strings.
+For example:

+    ```xml
+    <source>App Request Test</source>
+    <target>Test de Demande à l'App</target>
+    ```

+7. Run the following command to rebuild the application:

+    ```
+    npm run build
+    ```

+    When you [switch the Zowe Desktop](https://zowe.github.io/docs-site/latest/user-guide/mvd-using.html#changing-the-desktop-language) to one of the application's translated languages, the application displays the translated strings.

-6. For dynamic translated content, follow these steps:
+9. For dynamic translated content, follow these steps:

-   a) Import and utilize angular-l10n objects within an Angular component, for example:
+   a.
+Import and utilize angular-l10n objects within an Angular component, for example:

    ```typescript
    import { LocaleService, TranslationService, Language } from 'angular-l10n';